dawahnigeria/Dawahcast-App/README.md

 #### Support
-Issues should be reported here on [Github Issues](https://github.com/dawahnigeria/Dawahcast-App/issues) Please be advised though that we can only provide limited support for your local installations.
+Issues should be reported here on [Github Issues](https://github.com/dawahnigeria/Dawahcast-App/issues)

 #### Become a contributor
 If you would like to contribute to the project.
 Please follow these steps to submit a contribution: